 BI > 110 (FL > 11 ft): Crowning, spotting, and major fire runs are probable.
 Control efforts at the head of the fire are ineffective.

-Burning index is a function of the fuel model being used, the live and dead fuel moistures, and the weather conditions.
+Burning Index is a function of the fuel model being used, the live and dead fuel loads, the live and dead fuel moistures, and the weather conditions.
 If the fuel types and loads are substantially different than those in the fuel model being used, there will be inaccuracies.

-Finally, it is important to realize that these indices produced by the National Fire Danger Rating system are for the conditions modeled at 1-km resolution.
-In other words, the fuel model represents conditions over the entire 1-km square area, so indices such as BI are not meant to be used on a field-by-field basis.
-As an example, if the particular fuel in the area of concern (e.g., a particular field) differs from the assigned fuel model in that 1-km square, then the Oklahoma Fire Danger Model results for that square can be expected to be different than for the particular field in question (e.g., an open grassy area in a 1-km square that has been assigned a forest fuel model).
-Other limitations of the model can be found in the document entitled The Oklahoma Fire Danger Model.
+It is also important to realize that these indices produced by the National Fire Danger Rating system are for the conditions modeled at 500-m resolution.
+In other words, the fuel model represents conditions over the entire 500-m pixel area, so indices such as BI are not meant to be used on a field-by-field basis.
+As an example, if the particular fuel in the area of concern (e.g., a particular field) differs from the assigned fuel model in that 500-m pixel, then the Oklahoma Fire Danger Model results for that pixel can be expected to be different than for the particular field in question (e.g., an open grassy area in a 500-m pixel that has been assigned a forest fuel model).